 The flowers grow on a stalk that is roughly 35 inches in length.
-There will be many creamy-white flower buds within a week—usually cream, white, or sometimes yellow in color.
+There will be many creamy-white flower buds within a week—usually cream, white, or sometimes yellow.

-As the flower buds open within a few days, we can smell a sweet fragrance from the flowers.
-However, some people seem not to like it.
+As the flower buds open within a few days, we can smell a sweet fragrance.
+However, many people seem not to like it.

-The Snake plant blooms once a year during spring, especially if you keep them outdoors.
-But the blooms are short-lived as they live for a week and start to perish after developing berries.
+Snake plant flowers once a year during spring, especially if you keep them outdoors.
+But the blooms are short-lived as they live for a week and perish after developing berries.

-The plant should be well developed.
-It should spend at least 2-3 years growing before it can bloom.
+The plant should be mature enough, at least 2-3 years growing before it can bloom.
 However, it also depends upon the planters’ size.

 How did I Make my Snake Plant Bloom?